Khloe Kardashian and Tristan Thompson Enjoy Vacation in Mexico

 The pair has since moved back to L.A. and are "trying to make it work" for the sake of their daughter, True Thompson.
 "Khloe really wants True to have stability at home so it's important to her that they make an honest effort," a source previously told E!
 News.

 And it appears Tristan is doing his best to show Koko how much he cares about her.
-Thompson recently bought the working mom a display of balloons and a cake to congratulate her for launching a line of fitness apparel.
+Thompson recently gifted the working mom a display of balloons and a cake to congratulate her for launching a line of fitness apparel.
 The designer couldn't help but gush on her Instagram Stories about the "Good American balloons and my cute cake.
 Thank you, thank you, thank you."

-Let's hope the duo enjoys their fun-filled getaway.
+Let's hope the couples enjoys their fun-filled getaway.

 Watch a brand new episode of Keeping Up With the Kardashians Sunday at 9 p.m., only on E!